elenamoor/dp-100/docs/code-walkthrough.md

 2. [Datastore class documentation](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.datastore.datastore?view=azure-ml-py)

 ## Datasets
-*Use datasets to access data for your local or remote experiments.
-Creating a dataset creates a reference to the data source location, along with a copy of its metadata*
+*Use **datasets** to access data for your local or remote experiments.
+Creating a **dataset** creates a reference to the data source location, along with a copy of its metadata.*

 ### Create and register a tabular Dataset object
 *Be sure to import the Dataset class first.*